Blog/Ultimate Guide to French Press Coffee for Businesses/Why Businesses Upgrade from French Press Systems

 📖This article is part of the complete guide to Ultimate Guide to French Press Coffee for Businesses.

 The humble French press has been a staple in coffee brewing for decades, beloved for its simplicity and bold flavor.
 But in a fast-paced commercial environment, the French press has serious limitations.
 Slow brew times, inconsistent results across staff, and difficulty scaling to high demand are just a few reasons businesses are rethinking their reliance on this manual method.
-For a comprehensive overview of French press coffee in a business context, check out our Ultimate Guide to French Press Coffee for Businesses.
+For a comprehensive overview, see our French Press vs Automatic Coffee Makers for Foodservice 2026.
 This article explores why upgrading from a French press system is a smart move for modern coffee operations.

 What Is an Upgrade from French Press?